Creative gifts, tips, techniques, materials and whatever else is going in on in my world

 My Product Tips My favourite resin clay is Aves Apoxie Sculpt and I buy it locally in Toronto from Sculpture Supply Canada and Curry's art store.

-It can be difficult to remove from your fingers though so I keep a scrubby and warm water handy in a little plastic bowl.
+It has a bit of a smell, kind of like stinky feet but not that unpleasant...
+LOL It can be difficult to remove from your fingers though so I keep a scrubby and warm water handy in a little plastic bowl.
 I also make sure I clean any material from under my nails as soon as possible.
 Of course you can use gloves but I prefer to feel the clay when I sculpt.

 I also find there is a certain point when it is very sticky, which is also a good time to use a touch of water, or just leave the clay for about ten minutes until the sticky stage passes.
 You can add it to a sculpture that already as been baked or even before it goes in the oven.